SEO Blog Post Word Count: Ideal Length for Rankings

 | Finance/Insurance | 2,000-2,500 | Complex topics need depth |

-| Healthcare | 1,800-2,200 | E-E-A-T requirements |
+| Healthcare | 1,800-2,200 | E-E-A-T requirements are strict |

-| Technology | 1,500-2,000 | Technical depth needed |
+| Technology | 1,500-2,000 | Technical depth expected |

-| Marketing | 1,800-2,500 | Case studies & data |
+| Marketing | 1,800-2,500 | Case studies and data help |

-| E-commerce | 1,000-1,500 | Product-focused |
+| E-commerce | 1,000-1,500 | Product-focused, more visual |

-| Travel | 1,500-2,000 | Detailed guides |
+| Travel | 1,500-2,000 | Detailed guides perform well |

-| Food/Recipes | 1,000-1,500 | Instructions + story |
+| Food/Recipes | 1,000-1,500 | Instructions plus story |

 Quality vs. Quantity: What Really Matters